-This Adobo Spice Seasoning is made with a blend of 5 commonly used spices and helps infuse dishes with flavors of garlic, onion and peppers.
+This Adobo Spice Seasoning is made with a blend of 5 commonly used spices and helps infuse dishes with flavors of garlic, turmeric, pepper, onion and oregano.
 It’s perfect for red meat, flavored rice dishes, and so much more.

 It’s about time I share this super simple spice blend that’s a staple in many Puerto Rican recipes.
 If you’re a regular here at Salima’s Kitchen, you’re very familiar with adobo spice seasoning.